 Some regular conditioners can do the same.
 I personally LOVE and use regularly, Shea Moisture Manuka Honey & Mafura Oil Intensive Hydration Conditioner as my leave-in.
 Honestly, you just need to find what works for you and here are some excellent ones.

 Deep conditioners are penetrating conditioners that adds moisture, maintains elasticity, and strengthens the hair strands on a deeper level.
+They are some of the most used natural hair products on the market!
 They actually penetrate the hair shaft and not all products have that ability.
 That’s the magic behind a deep conditioner.
 Deep conditioners have fortifying ingredients that should be free from drying alcohol, parabens, and mineral oil.
 It should have humectants and emollients such as oils and good fatty alcohols such as cetearyl alcohol.

 They should be used on every wash day and often if you suffer from continuous dryness, you are not doing this faithfully and with heat!
 Here are some superb ones that many naturals love.

 There is no point to moisturizing your hair if you skip the vital step of sealing it in.
 Choosing a great sealant for your helps keep hair moisturized but also protects hair from damage and aids in hair growth by keeping hair strong.
 The best sealants are natural oils but not all oils are the same.
 Some oils are too heavy or are moisturizing in nature like coconut or olive so here’s three of the best.
 Blended oils are excellent too so know that you have options.
 Many of these beloved natural hair products also double as hair growing aids.
 Many use Black castor oil to help regrow edges.
 The benefits are pretty endless.